 To trade the Forex market with real funds one must open a trading account with a broker.
 There are a large, even overwhelming, number of brokers available on the internet.
 As a beginner trader you normally spend a lot of time researching facts, kand ey terms and educating yourself on how to trade.

 Spread data, broker commissions, CFD leverage, deposit amount etc. are amongst the top factors why traders compare and choose particular brokers.
-Choosing the right broker can be very time consuming so we have compiled a list of five additional features the majority of trusted and regulated broker offer.
+Choosing the right broker can be very time-consuming so we have compiled a list of five additional features the majority of trusted and regulated broker offer.

 Negative Balance Protection

 Brokers that offer webinars, seminars, video tutorials and additional trading education support are more valuable to beginner traders.
-A lot of top regulated brokers offer extra support on how to draw trendlines, use Fibonacci retracement, pivot lines, moving average etc. AvaTrade broker educational platform the “Sharp Trader” offers a lot of content for their traders.
+A lot of top regulated brokers offer extra support on how to draw trendlines, use Fibonacci retracement, pivot lines, moving averages etc. AvaTrade broker educational platform the “Sharp Trader” offers a lot of content for their traders.
 According to AvaTrade broker, Sharp Trader offers “offers a comprehensive range of videos, articles, daily news and trading tools, taking you from trading fundamentals to the advanced strategies of leading professional traders”.